darverdevs/EaglerMavenRepo/README.md

 - Basically fixing the readme
 ## How to use:

-Include the repo in your pom.xml with:
+Include the repo in your pom.xml in your repositories with:
 ```
 <repository>
     <id>PrimCoreRepos-repos</id>